Why is my roof decking algae growth

 Roofing

-The answer to 'why is my roof decking algae growth' is that algae growth on your roof decking is typically caused by moisture, shade, and poor air circulation.
-Algae thrive in damp, dark environments, and can grow on the plywood or OSB that makes up your roof's decking.
-This can lead to discoloration, deterioration, and even structural damage if left untreated.
+The answer to 'why is my roof decking algae growth' is that algae growth on roof decking is typically caused by excess moisture and poor ventilation in the attic space.
+Algae thrive in damp, shaded conditions and can grow on the underside of roof decking, causing discoloration and potential structural damage over time.

 Step-by-Step Guide